-On October 11, 2022, the DOE granted FGL the following: (i) the Declaration of Force Majeure for SC 72 from April 6, 2022 until such time as the same is lifted by the DOE, (ii) the inclusion of total expenses incurred as a result of the DOE directive to suspend activities as part of the approved recoverable costs, subject to DOE audit, and (iii) in addition to the period in item (i) above, FGL will be entitled to an extension of the exploration period under SC 72 corresponding to the number of days that the contractors actually spent in preparation for the activities that were suspended by the DOE's suspension order on April 6, 2022.
+On October 11, 2022, the DOE granted FGL the following: (i) the Declaration of Force Majeure for SC 72 from April 6, 2022, until such time as the same is lifted by the DOE, (ii) the inclusion of total expenses incurred as a result of the DOE directive to suspend activities as part of the approved recoverable costs, subject to DOE audit, and (iii) in addition to the period in item (i) above, FGL will be entitled to an extension of the exploration period under SC 72 corresponding to the number of days that the contractors actually spent in preparation for the activities that were suspended by the DOE's suspension order on April 6, 2022.

-On March 20, 2023, the DOE further affirmed that the entire period from when the Force Majeure was lifted to when the same was re-imposed (October 14, 2020 to April 6, 2022) will be credited back to SC 72.
-Thus, once the Force Majeure is lifted, FGL will have 20 months to drill the two commitment wells, equivalent to the remaining term of Sub-Phase 2 of SC 72 before October 14, 2020.
+On March 20, 2023, the DOE further affirmed that the entire period from when the Force Majeure was lifted to its re-imposition (October 14, 2020 to April 6, 2022) would be credited back to SC 72.
+Once the Force Majeure is lifted, FGL will have 20 months to drill the two commitment wells, equivalent to the remaining term of Sub-Phase 2 of SC 72 before October 14, 2020.

-- FEL's cash inflows is heavily dependent on the Caloc Field production, which continued to operate beyond the original cessation date of September 24, 2020, following an agreement the operator GPC signed with ROI, the owner of the FPSO Rubicon Intrepid.
-The viability of continued production depends on the consistent output of the producing wells as well as the price of oil. - FEL's operations do not generate sufficient cash to fund new exploration work in Galoc and its other blocks; therefore, in the event FEL issued new capital to fund these costs, the Company's interest in FEL may be diluted. - FEL is a closely held private company and there is a limited population of potential buyers for FEC's relatively small interest in FEL. - FEL's interest in its main asset SC 72 could be diluted depending on the agreement reached, if any, with potential farm-in partners in the future - Further exploration work has to be completed on SC 72 and SC 40 to confirm the value of the resources within these properties. - In March 2017, FEL, through a subsidiary, entered into an unsecured loan agreement with PXP that provides for a loan facility of up to US\$6 million.
-The loan facility had an initial term of three years and bears interest at LIBOR plus 3.5% per annumbut was extended to April 16, 2020.
-On April 14, 2020, FEL completed a fund raising of \$2,500,000, which was achieved by FEL issuing new shares at a price of US\$0.30 each.
-This resulted in all accrued interest being paid in full and the amount of the loan principal outstanding being reduced to \$5,091,204.
-The term of this loan was extended to December 31, 2021, with interest at LIBOR plus 3.5% payable quarterly.
-On August 7, 2020, FEC purchased \$346,202 (6.8%) of the loan principal plus accrued interest of \$939.
+- FEL's cash inflows is heavily dependent on the Galoc Field production, which continued to operate beyond the original cessation date of September 24, 2020, following an agreement the previous operator GPC signed with ROI, the owner of the FPSO Rubicon Intrepid.
+The viability of continued production depends on the consistent output of the producing wells as well as the price of oil. - FEL's operations do not generate sufficient cash to fund new exploration work in Galoc and its other blocks; therefore, in the event FEL issued new capital to fund these costs, the Company's interest in FEL may be diluted. - FEL is a closely held private company and there is a limited population of potential buyers for FEC's relatively small interest in FEL. - FEL's interest in its main asset SC 72 could be diluted depending on the agreement reached, if any, with potential farm-in partners in the future. - Further exploration work has to be completed on SC 72 and SC 40 to confirm the value of the resources within these properties.